-OneNote originated years ago as part of the Microsoft Office software suite and has grown into the “swiss army knife” of note-taking tools in Office 365.
+OneNote originated years ago as part of the Microsoft Office software suite and has grown into the “swiss army knife” of note-taking tools in Microsoft 365.
 It supports the creation of notes that include a rich set of different content types in an arbitrary number of “regions” on a “page” that can be arranged in any order.
 Pages are organized into a robust hierarchy consisting of Pages or Sub-Pages that can be grouped into sections that can be grouped into section groups that are contained in Notebooks.
 Layered on top of this is a healthy list of features including tagging, drawing, spell checking, text translation, co-authoring with traceability, etc. In short, OneNote is built to handle note-taking tasks of just about any complexity.

 The following screen capture shows a sample OneNote page for a meeting to illustrate some of the capabilities of this tool: